 UNSW student Ruichen Jiang has placed first in Australia in the 2018 Simon Marais Mathematics Competition.

-Ruichen also took out the second spot overall in this year's competition, which attracted 891 participants from universities in Australia, Hong Kong, India, Indonesia, Malaysia, New Zealand, Philippines, Singapore, South Korea and Thailand.
+Ruichen (pictured left) also achieved joint second place overall in this year's competition, which attracted 891 participants from universities in Australia, Hong Kong, India, Indonesia, Malaysia, New Zealand, Philippines, Singapore, South Korea and Thailand.

 In addition to prizes awarded by the competition, the School of Mathematics and Statistics is awarding prizes to the best performance by UNSW competitors.
 Three $1000 prizes are awarded by the School for the best female, best male and best pair performances.